by Orysia Khimiak – Aug 4, 2022 7:39:19 AM • 8 min

 When you work with sound production, it's not common for companies to hunt you.
 Usually, you are the one who hunts them, looking for opportunities yourself and taking the initiative.
 Not always, but that's usually how it works.

 And here it turns out that they found me.
-But when the startup concept was described to me, I thought it was an excellent idea
+But when the startup concept was described to me, I thought it was an excellent idea, especially considering AI ethics.

 Even when I was creating sound for games, it's also basically tech, but they usually said what kind of sound was needed, and I wasn't involved in the technological part of the process.
 But I was always interested in trying.